freddiejbawden/notes/exc/big-table.md

 Each tablet is assigned to one tablet server at a time.
 The master keeps track of the current assignment of tablets to tablet servers.

-BigTablet uses Chubby to keep track of tablet servers.
+BigTable uses Chubby to keep track of tablet servers.
 When a tablet server is down.
-We detect it through polling tablet servers for the status of their Chubby lock, it the tablet server has lost its lock or the request returned no lock, we try to reestabilish the lock.
+We detect it through polling tablet servers for the status of their Chubby lock, it the tablet server has lost its lock or the request returned no lock, we try to reestablish the lock.
 If we reacquire the lock, we know that Chubby is working but the tablet server is not.
 The master then moves and rebalances the tablets from the server to a different location.

 ### Tablet Serving